 He began his legal career in New York City in 1987, practicing with two well-known law firms, Brown & Wood, L.L.P. and Kostelanetz Ritholz Tigue & Fink.
 At Kostelanetz Ritholz, a nationally recognized white-collar criminal defense firm, Mr. Cohen successfully defended criminal and civil cases, including the defense at trial of an individual alleged to have violated the federal laws against hijacking, and winning judgment in a federal tax court case involving the use of a complex tax shelter.

-Bay Area Criminal Lawyers, PC is now comprised of Mr. Cohen and two full-time associates who are also experienced Bay Area criminal defense attorneys: Jason T. Campbell, Alexander P. Guilmartin and Clint C. Christoffersen, with a third associate joining the firm in August, 2021, three highly experienced of counsel criminal defense attorneys, all of whom having worked with Mr. Cohen for between 10 and 15 years, three administrative staff members, including an office manager, legal secretary and legal/administrative assistant, as well as an experienced legal marketing and management consultant.
-In addition, Bay Area Criminal Lawyers, PC has expanded its summer program and in the summer of 2021 is expecting two outstanding second year law clerks from UC Berkeley School of Law and from UC Hastings College of Law.
+Bay Area Criminal Lawyers, PC is now comprised of Mr. Cohen and four full-time associates who are also experienced Bay Area criminal defense attorneys: Jason T. Campbell, Alexander P. Guilmartin, Clint C. Christoffersen, and Brenly L. Pereira, two highly experienced of counsel criminal defense attorneys, most of whom have worked with Mr. Cohen for between 10 and 15 years, three administrative staff members, including an office manager, legal secretary and legal/administrative assistant, as well as an experienced legal marketing and management consultant.
+In addition, Bay Area Criminal Lawyers, PC has expanded its summer program and in the summer of 2022 is expecting three outstanding second-year law clerks from UC Hastings College of Law and from Stanford Law.